Did Kona Blue Really Come to Fruition? Speculation

 The Reality of "Undead" Programs

 In the world of deep black budget intelligence, a program's funding line is rarely a straight path.
 When pressed on how a supposedly defunct UFO study could endure without Congress or the public knowing, Lacatski pulled back the curtain on institutional survival tactics.
+A program, he explained, doesn't simply vanish when a single agency says no.

 "A program continues," Lacatski explained.
 "It can be unfunded, it can be funded, it can be temporarily funded.
 Money can go in and out."

 Furthermore, he dropped a significant clue regarding the survival of this research lineage, noting that the closing chapters of the book Skinwalkers at the Pentagon explicitly suggested the integration of private money from multiple corporate or independent sources to keep the research alive—a concept he states "caught people's eye" at the highest levels of power.
+A recent interview with Dr. Eric Davis suports this.

 A War of Counterintelligence

-He warned that the public—and even Congress—is currently trapped in the middle of a "major and repetitive counterintelligence operation" executed by multiple unknown operators.
+He warned that the public—and even Congress—is currently trapped in the middle of a "major and repetitive counterintelligence operation" executed by unknown operators.
 The goal of this campaign is simple: steer the conversation away from core physical realities and bog the public down in internet chatter, false documentation, and manufactured ridicule.

 The Enduring Mystery